Resources for Business Owners - COVID-19

 Restaurants: Founded in 1933, the Colorado Restaurant Association (CRA) is the leading trade organization for the state’s dynamic foodservice industry.
 The CRA has a frequently updated list of resources -- including quick links, operational and legal guidance, compliance information and past member emails that relate to COVID-19.
-Reach out to their office at firstname.lastname@example.org or 303-830-2972.
+Reach out by emailing CRA or calling 303-830-2972.
 Opt-in to the email list here for regular updates.

 Paycheck Protection Program Forgivable Loans: provides small businesses with forgivable loans to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 Applications open April 3

 Economic Injury Disaster Loans for Small Businesses: Colorado small businesses throughout all 64 counties and on all tribal lands may seek up to $2M.
 Apply through SBA.
 Colorado SBDC has developed a comprehensive guide about this loan to answer most questions.

 SBA Express Bridge Loan: This loan allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork and a faster timeline.